This must read report will teach you everything you need to know about the “Tenant Fees Act” and how to avoid incurring huge potential fines - - - - -

 *Holding deposits - further info

-- As mentioned in the "list of allowable fees" holding deposits (to reserve a property) are capped at no more than 1 week’s (proposed) rent
+- As mentioned above - holding deposits to reserve a property - are capped at no more than 1 week’s (proposed) rent

 - holding deposits can normally be held for a maximum of 15 days whilst the tenancy is arranged - unless otherwise mutually agreed (in writing).